-The energy layer is represented by a battery model described in Section 5.
+The energy layer is represented by a battery model, described in Section 5.
 This model is adjusted in accordance with 1.2 V type NiMH battery specification [4], which supports up to 1.6 V while recharging.
-Therefore, the battery model provides the system with 3.1 voltage level that is equal to power supply of two batteries connected in series of 100 mAh of total capacity.
+The model provides the system with 3.1 voltage level that is equal to the power supply of two batteries connected in series of 100 mAh of total capacity.
 Low capacity is chosen to decrease the simulation time of the battery charge-discharge process.
-The minimal voltage level required to supply TelosB platform is defined at 2.1 voltage level.
-Thus, in the power consumption estimation framework we apply the useful voltage range from 2.1 to 3.1V.
+The minimal voltage level required to supply the TelosB platform is of 2.1V.
+Thus, in the power consumption estimation framework we use a voltage range from 2.1 to 3.1V.